datachats/datachats.github.io/pages/volunteer.md

 Invite your friends!

-Most importantly, volunteer to run a session!
+Most importantly, **volunteer to run a session**!
 Please email jocelyn.pender@canada.ca to get involved.